Carnation Revolution: Economic issues

 The Portuguese economy changed significantly between 1961 and 1973.
-Total output (GDP at factor cost) had grown by 120 percent in real terms.
+Total output (GDP at factory cost) had grown by 120 percent in real terms.
 The pre-revolutionary period was characterised by robust annual growth in GDP (6.9 percent), industrial production (nine percent), consumption (6.5 percent), and gross fixed capital formation (7.8 percent).
-The revolutionary period experienced a slowly-growing economy, whose only impetus was its 1986 entrance into the European Economic Community.
+The revolutionary period experienced a slowly-growing economy, whose only impetus was its 1986 entrance into the European Economic Community (EEC).
 Although Portugal never regained its pre-revolution growth, at the time of the revolution it was an underdeveloped country with poor infrastructure, inefficient agriculture and some of the worst health and education indicators in Europe.

 Pre-revolutionary Portugal had some social and economic achievements.
 After a long period of economic decline before 1914, the Portuguese economy recovered slightly until 1950.
 It began a period of economic growth in common with Western Europe, of which it was the poorest country until the 1980s.
 Portuguese economic growth between 1960 and 1973 (under the Estado Novo regime) created an opportunity for integration with the developed economies of Western Europe despite the colonial war.
 Through emigration, trade, tourism and foreign investment, individuals and companies changed their patterns of production and consumption.
 The increasing complexity of a growing economy sparked new technical and organisational challenges.

-On 13 November 1972, Fundo do Ultramar (The Overseas Fund, a sovereign wealth fund) was enacted with Decreto-Lei n.º 448/ /72 and the Ministry of Defense ordinance Portaria 696/72 to finance the war.
+On 13 November 1972, Fundo do Ultramar (The Overseas Fund, a sovereign wealth fund) was enacted with Decreto-Lei n.º 448/ /72 and the Ministry of Defence ordinance Portaria 696/72 to finance the war.
 The increasing burden of the war effort meant that the government had to find continuous sources of financing.
-Decretos-Leis n.os 353, de 13 de Julho de 1973, e 409, de 20 de Agosto were enforced to reduce military expenses and increase the number of officers by incorporating militia and military-academy officers as equals.
+Decreto-Lei n.º 353, of 13 July 1973 and Decreto-Lei n.º 409 of 20 August 1973 were enforced to reduce military expenses and increase the number of officers by incorporating militia and military-academy officers as equals.